-(15) For an activity to be registrable, it must meet the following three criteria:
+(14) For an activity to be registrable, it must meet the following three criteria:

 Criteria What this Means Criterion 1: A person acts on behalf of a foreign principal.
-The words "on behalf of" apply where a person acts under an arrangement with a foreign principal, in the service of the foreign principal, on the order or request of the foreign principal, or under the direction of the foreign principal, and both the person and the foreign principal knew or expected they would or might undertake the activity.
-It does not matter whether inkind services or money is payable.
-"Foreign Principal" is defined as a: • Foreign government; • Foreign political organisation; • Foreign government related individual; or • Foreign government related entity.
+The words "on behalf of" apply where a person acts under an arrangement with a foreign principal, in the service of the foreign principal, on the order or request of the foreign principal, or under the direction of the foreign principal, and both the person and the foreign principal knew or expected they would or might undertake the activity at the time the arrangement or service was entered into.
+It does not matter whether in- kind services or money is payable.
+"Foreign Principal" is defined as a: Foreign government; Foreign political organisation; Foreign government related individual; or Foreign government related entity.
 Criterion 2: The activity is a registrable activity.
-The person undertakes one of the following activities in Australia: Parliamentary lobbying (lobbying a member of parliament and certain parliamentary staff); General political lobbying (lobbying a Commonwealth public official, department, agency or authority of the Commonwealth, a registered political party, or a federal election candidate or registered political campaigner); Communications activity (where information is disseminated to the public, or produced for communication to the public); A disbursement activity (where money or things of value are distributed on behalf of a foreign principal); Activities performed by a staff member who is a former cabinet minister; or Activities performed by a staff member who is a recent designated position holder where the person contributes experience, knowledge, skills or contacts gained in their former capacity as a recent designated position holder.
+The person undertakes one of the following activities in Australia: • Parliamentary lobbying (lobbying a member of parliament and certain parliamentary staff); • General political lobbying (lobbying a Commonwealth public official, department, agency or authority of the Commonwealth, a registered political party, or a federal election candidate or registered political campaigner); • Communications activity (where information is disseminated to the public or a section of the public, or produced for communication to the public or a section of the public); • A disbursement activity (where money or things of value are distributed on behalf of a foreign principal); • Activities performed by a staff member who is a former cabinet minister; or • Activities performed by a staff member who is a recent designated position holder where the person contributes experience, knowledge, skills or contacts gained in their former capacity as a recent designated position holder.

-Criteria What this Means Criterion 3: The sole, primary, or a substantial purpose of the activity is to influence any one or more of the following Australian federal government and political processes (or influence the public in relation to those matters): The registrable activity is undertaken for the purpose of political or government influence.
+Criteria What this Means The sole, primary, or a substantial purpose of the activity is to influence any one or more of the following Australian federal government and political processes (or influence the public in relation to those matters): Criterion 3: The registrable activity is undertaken for the purpose of political or government influence.
 Federal election or vote; Federal government decision; Proceeding of either House of Parliament; Registered political party; Independent member of Parliament; Independent candidate in a federal election; Political campaigner.